ncatlab/nlab-content/pages/948.md

 * [[Georg Hegel]], _[[Phenomenology of Spirit]]_

-the following complaint about mathematical proof (in section _[12 Historical and mathematical proof](https://www.marxists.org/reference/archive/hegel/works/ph/phprefac.htm#12)_ of the Preface) might be read as being a complaint about the traditional non-constructive concept of proof and about the traditional lack of [[proof relevance]]:
+the following comment about mathematical proof (in section _[12 Historical and mathematical proof](https://www.marxists.org/reference/archive/hegel/works/ph/phprefac.htm#12)_ of the Preface) might be read as being a complaint about the traditional non-constructive concept of proof and about the traditional lack of [[proof relevance]]:

 > All the same, while proof is essential in the case of mathematical knowledge, it still does not have the significance and nature of being